Union Turnpike express buses: Queens service

 The QM5, QM8, and QM35 routes begin service at 260th Street and Union Turnpike in Glen Oaks, intersecting with the Q46, QM6, and QM36.
 These routes, however, travel a circuitous route through Northeast Queens, running north on 260th Street and Little Neck Parkway into Little Neck, then west along the Horace Harding Expressway service road through Bayside and Oakland Gardens.
 The routes turn south onto Springfield Boulevard, then west again onto 73rd Avenue.
 After entering Fresh Meadows, the routes turn south onto 188th Street, merging with the QM1, QM7, and QM31 routes, and then turn west at Union Turnpike, meeting the QM6 and QM36.

 The QM1, QM7, and QM31 routes begin service at 188th Street and Horace Harding Expressway, at the Fresh Meadows Shopping Center and the Fresh Meadows Houses apartment complex.
 They run south down 188th Street before turning west onto Union Turnpike and meeting the other routes of the corridor.
 There are only three stops along 188th Street that are served exclusively by the QM1/QM7/QM31 corridor.
 During off-peak hours, the QM5 serves two of these stops, turning north from 73rd Avenue onto 188th Street, then making a U-turn using a roundabout at 64th Avenue.

 West of 188th Street, all eight routes share Union Turnpike, making pickups westbound or drop offs eastbound, until Main Street in Kew Gardens Hills near the Kew Gardens Interchange.
-Here, the routes begin non-stop express service along Queens Boulevard, except for QM6 overnight trips.
-Overnight QM6 trips proceed to make pick ups and drop offs along Queens Boulevard until Woodhaven Boulevard.
+Here, the routes begin non-stop express service along Queens Boulevard.
 Near Woodhaven Boulevard in Rego Park, all of the midtown routes' westbound buses turn onto the Long Island Expressway (LIE) and utilize the Queens–Midtown Tunnel to enter Manhattan, as do numerous other express routes from Queens.
 Except for the QM7 and QM8, eastbound buses travel from Manhattan via the Queensboro Bridge and Queens Boulevard.
 The QM7 and QM8 use the Midtown Tunnel in both directions, as they run via Lower Manhattan via the FDR Drive.

 Manhattan-bound QM8 super express service runs along the normal QM8 route to 188th Street.
 Buses then turn north on 188th Street and then onto the LIE, bypassing the Union Turnpike portion of the route.
 Queens-bound super express buses follow the normal QM8 route within Queens to 188th Street, then run north to Fresh Meadows (via the QM5 off-peak route) before turning east towards Glen Oaks.